WTIGER001/sfcmap/docs/priorities.md

 # Top Priorities

+## From Recent Gaming Sessions
+- Fog of war on map icons in the index
+- Grids with spacing of other than 5x5 are strange
+- Hide tokens from users (invisible)
+- Switching Tabs to add HP is a pain
+- Need to be able to make peple swich maps
+- Fog of war is inconsitent
+- need to add multiple enimies at once.
+I would prefer to click add and then choose where to put it.
+For monsters if I hold the CTRL key down I should be able to add multiple
+- Token names should be the token row names too
+- Object position on tokens

 ## Unsorted
 - Marker Packs and Token Packs
 - Map Sub Folders
+- Tokens delegate to the character when the token is a character

 ### Token Display on Map
 - Hide tokens from users (invisible)